goge1221/Multiplayer-Server-Client-Architecture-Game/README.md

 #### **Phase 2: Client Side Development**

 - **Launched the client development phase**, using an online server provided by the teacher for testing all different requirements and the performance of our AI in different games (unique games).
   - **Implemented a Command Line Interface (CLI)** to see the different stages the game is in like for e.g. generating phase, treasure finding phase, enemy base search phase as well as to provide a visual representation of the games map player moves.

   ![416000890_864700935654987_2198489879840244406_n](https://github.com/goge1221/Client-Server-Project/assets/75140192/1ec149b5-ca20-4a9f-9cfc-ae58f26536d7)

+  Example of game map

 - **Integrated RESTful communication protocols**, for the sending and receiving of the map and players moves as well as game statuses, in combination with a Converter that translates the received messages into internal used structures.
 - **Formulated an algorithm for generating valid game maps** that meet different criterias such as terrain diversity, ensuring that each game map is unique and meets the game's requirements.
 The map was in fact a 2D game map using different coodrinates for all the fields.
 - **Adopted the Model-View-Controller (MVC) design pattern** for better code organization and maintenance, separating concerns to enhance the scalability and maintainability of the codebase, the MVC pattern was used to update the Map automatically and take decisions based on the informations stored.